White Rose Maths: An In-Depth Teacher Review

 The White Rose Maths curriculum is not just a set of instructions; it's a philosophical approach that intertwines with various educational theories and concepts.
 Here's an expanded list of potential conceptual links:

-• Metacognitive Awareness: White Rose encourages students to think about their thinking, fostering self-awareness and reflection.
+• Metacognitive Awareness: White Rose encourages students to think about their thinking, developing self-awareness and reflection.
 It aligns with the principles of metacognition, enabling students to understand their learning processes.

-• Retrieval Practice: Through consistent practice and review, students are encouraged to retrieve information, reinforcing memory and understanding.
+• Retrieval Practise: Through consistent practise and review, students are encouraged to retrieve info rmation, reinforcing memory and understanding.

-• Dialogic Pedagogy: The curriculum promotes dialogue between teachers and students, fostering a collaborative learning environment that echoes the principles of dialogic pedagogy.
+• Dialogic Pedagogy: The curriculum promotes dialogue between teachers and students, developing a collaborative learning environment that echoes the principles of dialogic pedagogy.

 • Constructivist Approach: White Rose aligns with constructivist theories, encouraging students to build knowledge through exploration and inquiry.